jlcolbert/jlcolbert.github.io/content/pages/Describing Absence The Complicated Power of Metadata Surrogates in Libraries and Archives.md

 Instead, I like the definition from the Getty book Introduction to Metadata.
 Thanks to Elliot Williams who assigns sections of this book in his Metadata and Description for Digital Special Collections Library Juice Academy course.

-> "Perhaps a more useful, “big picture” way of thinking about metadata is as the sum total of what one can say at a given moment about]any information object at any level of aggregation.1 In this context, an information object is anything that can be addressed and manipulated as a discrete entity by a human being or an information system.
+> "Perhaps a more useful, “big picture” way of thinking about metadata is as the sum total of what one can say at a given moment about any information object at any level of aggregation.
+In this context, an information object is anything that can be addressed and manipulated as a discrete entity by a human being or an information system.
 The object may be a single item, an aggregate of many items, or an entire database or record-keeping system.
 Indeed, in any given instance one can expect to find metadata relevant to any information object existing simultaneously at the item, aggregate, and system levels."[^2]

 [^2]: [[@Setting the Stage]], [Introduction to Metadata](https://www.getty.edu/publications/intrometadata/setting-the-stage/)